daattali/beautiful-jekyll/_posts/2018-09-24-meditation.md

 **"So are you now super relaxed after this workshop?"**

 I have more equanimity.
-However, I found the workshop one of the most physically and mentally taxing processes I have ever done.
+However, I found the workshop one of the most physically and mentally taxing trainings I have ever done.
 The work continues during a continued practice on an every day basis (though is less taxing because I'm not practicing four to ten hours a day).
-I would rate this as hard as training for a marathon and running a marathon with limited training [^7].
 The questions section from Dhamma.org says differently ("*not difficult*"), but I found my practice was more difficult than my expectation.
 I suspect my difficulty came from this workshop's practice was longer and different than I had experience with in the past.

 > [dhamma.org][link-vipassana-questions]…<br>  For a person in reasonable physical and mental health who is genuinely interested and willing to make a sincere effort, meditation (including "noble silence") is not difficult.
 If you are able to follow the instructions patiently and diligently, you can be sure of tangible results.
 Though it may appear daunting, the day's schedule is neither too severe nor too relaxed.
 Moreover, the presence of other students practicing conscientiously in a peaceful and conducive atmosphere lends tremendous support to one's efforts.

-[^7]: In 2011, I ran the LA Marathon (unfortunately) with two torn Achilles tendons prior to the race.
+[^7]: "Original wording: I would rate this as hard as training for a marathon and running a marathon with limited training [^7]".
+In 2011, I ran the LA Marathon (unfortunately) with two torn Achilles tendons prior to the race.
 I finished slowly and had a long recovery time (which took over two years).
 At the time [in my early 20s], I ignored the prior pain for weeks, believed I was invincible, and invested in finishing this race.

 <a name="10-day"></a>
 **"What do you learn over the 10 days?
 Why does it have to be so long, can I leave early?"**